Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/keys-and-signatures.md

 | **Signature Aggregation** | Supports native aggregation.
 Single operation for multiple signatures | Supports native aggregation.
 Single operation for multiple signatures | Not natively aggregatable.
 Each signature must be verified separately |
 | **Gas Cost in Ethereum**  | Higher for single signatures, lower for aggregated                     | Lower than BLS12-381                                                  | Lower initially but increases with more signatures                    |

-Until the Pectra upgrade occurs, BN254 is cheaper.
-Post Pectra upgrade, the cost of the more secure BLS12-381 signature will reduce, enabling migration to a cheaper and more secure signature type.
+Until the Pectra upgrade, BN254 remains the cheaper option.
+After the upgrade, the cost of verifying the more secure BLS12-381 signature will decrease, making migration to this cheaper and more secure signature type viable for developers.

 The native aggregation offered by BLS, combining multiple operator signatures into one, reduces onchain storage needs, verification time, and gas costs.
 BLS signatures require a slightly more complex implementation that includes an aggregator entity.